sfluor/musig/readme.md

 Available Commands:
-  help        Help about any command load        Load loads all the audio files matching the provided glob into the database (TODO: only .wav are supported for now) read        Read reads the given audio file trying to find it's song name spectrogram spectrogram generate a spectrogram image for the given audio file in png (TODO: only .wav are supported for now)
+  help        Help about any command listen      listen will record the microphone input and try to find a matching song from the database (Ctrl-C will stop the recording) load        Load loads all the audio files matching the provided glob into the database (TODO: only .wav are supported for now) read        Read reads the given audio file trying to find it's song name spectrogram spectrogram generate a spectrogram image for the given audio file in png (TODO: only .wav are supported for now)